soyjubilado/AdventOfCode/2025/README.md

   - Nice warmup, but part 2 had a gotcha: if you move the dial more than the size of the dial, you'll automatically pass 0.

+### Day 2

+  - Skipped day 2 due to a hangover.
+This probably shouldn't have happened, given that it was a Tuesday.

 ### Day 3

   - Fun recursion for part 2; I modified part 1 to use the same solution.